By Jack Corbett

 adult industry that are professionally run.

-one of these conventions, I despise you.
-You are probably one of these
+conventions, I despise you.
+You are probably one of these guys who is

 those who want to destroy both you and the club owners who are